SamDavey16/TDEE-Helper/README.md

 Each strategy is injected as a transient service as each calculation is only required once and is likely to be different when it is next called.
 The resolvers are registered as singletons because they are stateless and only return strategy instances which are registered as transient.
 This ensures that each time a strategy is resolved a new instance is used for accurate and isolated calculations.
 Registering the resolver as a singleton reduces overhead by creating only one instance of the resolver for the application's lifetime, improving memory efficiency without affecting correctness.

 The database runs in a linux container and entity framework migrations are used to keep the database schema up to date.
 The database helper class is used for all database functions across the application.

+xunit is used as the unit testing framework having been chosen for its wide array of features, integration with .NET core and test isolation.
+This allows for the application to be checked easily for any issues without the need for extensive manual testing.